 Cambridge and Oxford are aspirational targets for many and we support these aspirations.
-In recent years, around half of Year 13 achieve 3 x A/A\ grades at A Level and typically around 20 take up places at Oxford or Cambridge.
+In recent years, around half of Year 13 achieve 3 x A/A grades at A Level and typically around 20 take up places at Oxford or Cambridge.
 The most significant factors in gaining an offer are:

-- Year 12 grades 3 or 4 very strong grades in external or internal exams. - GCSE grades at least 6 A\ - Interview ability to engage in interesting dialogue or work in subject area of choice - Personal Statement demonstration of independence of thought, motivation, passion, selfinstigated personal development. - School Reference
+- GCSE grades at least 6 A - Year 12 grades 3 or 4 very strong grades in external or internal exams. - If applicable for your subject, a pre-interview test that takes place at the end of October / beginning of November.
+Many of these are offered at The Judd School. - · Interview ability to engage in interesting dialogue or work in subject area of choice - Personal Statement demonstration of independence of thought, motivation, passion, self-instigated personal development. - School Reference

-It is very difficult, but not impossible, to support applicants who achieve below 6 A\ at GCSE or 4 high A grades in A/S and internal exams in Year 12.
+It is very difficult, but not impossible, to support applicants who achieve below 6 A at GCSE or 4 high A grades in A/S and internal exams in Year 12.
 As AS grades become rare for students we are obliged to provide references based on what students have shown us they can do and not what they think they can do.